Better-Conversations/docs.bettercourses.org/source/PRIVACY.rst

 We don’t share or use your data except as described in this Privacy Notice.

-The Data Controller for GDPR purposes is `Amphora Solutions Ltd <https://amphora.solutions>`_.
+The Data Controller for GDPR purposes is The Better Conversations Foundation Ltd.

 Summary